 A warm, friendly and relaxed atmosphere welcomes you to Daviot House courtesy of Linda, Richard, Orla and our 2 well behaved Labradors Bo and Buddy.
 Year on year we are awarded a trip advisor Certificate of Excellence.

 At Daviot House we are one of the few pet friendly establishments in the area.
 As we have two of our own furry friends we understand how difficult it can be to have a break without them.
-We welcome well behaved dogs at Daviot House.
-We know all the best walks in the local area and are happy to advise where to exercise and toilet your dog.
+Well behaved dogs are welcome at Daviot House.
+We know all the best walks in the local area.
+Please feel free to ask and we will be happy to advise where to exercise and toilet your dog.

 We pride ourselves on providing a “Home from Home” get away, where guests can relax, recharge and enjoy all that Ayr and the surrounding area has to offer.

-Daviot House is a Grade C listed building, which is over 140 years old and retains several original features.
-Our central location allows guests to access Ayr’s beautiful, sandy beach, river walk and the local shopping centres, bars and restaurants by foot within minutes.
+Daviot House is a Grade B listed building, which is over 140 years old and retains several original features.
+Our central location allows guests to access Ayr’s beautiful, sandy beach, river walk, the local shopping centres, bars and restaurants.
+All of these are accessible by foot within minutes.